Chart Color Schemes

 Lower Plenty is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 Lower Plenty's dwelling structure, as per the latest Census, consisted of 75.2% houses and 24.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 76.0% houses and 24.0% other dwellings.
+This is similar to Melbourne metro's composition of 76.0% houses and 24.0% other dwellings.
 Home ownership in Lower Plenty stood at 44.7%, with mortgaged dwellings at 40.0% and rented ones at 15.3%.
-The median monthly mortgage repayment was $2,200, higher than Melbourne metro's $2,167.
-Median weekly rent was $400, similar to Melbourne metro's $399.
+The median monthly mortgage repayment was $2,200, higher than Melbourne metro's average of $2,167.
+The median weekly rent in Lower Plenty was $400, slightly above Melbourne metro's figure of $399.
 Nationally, Lower Plenty's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing